The Innovation Problem

 And, maybe most importantly, each Onymos Feature is updated every time there are new software and hardware releases as part of a unique Realtime Release program.
 How much time can that really save your engineering team?
 Consider this: In 2021, Meta announced it was deprecating Facebook Login on embedded browsers later that year — a change that would affect over one million apps.
 But they backpedaled and extended their support for embedded browsers by two more months due to community feedback.
 What was the feedback?
 Developers needed even more time to plan around the change.

 That’s just one cloud service integration.
-The average enterprise application has 110.
+The average enterprise application has a lot more than that.

 The Onymos Features-as-a-Service model is a new way for enterprises to build applications, eliminate tech debt and maintenance, and focus on the competitive advantages that help them stand out.
 Get innovating, and try Onymos.